-A recent report by the Insurance Information Institute states that professionally installed lightning protection systems are the best way to reduce the likelihood of a lightning-caused fire.
+A report by the III notes that the Lightning Protection Institute recommends install lightning protection systems as they’re the best way to reduce the likelihood of a lightning-caused fire.
 These systems work by providing a network of low resistance paths that intercept and direct the lightning to the ground.
 It is best to have these systems installed by a professional.
 Improper installation can cause serious damage and actually increase your risk of lightning strikes.

 Tips for filing a lightning strike claim

-If you have the bad luck of being involved in a lightning strike, Dick Luedke, a spokesperson for State Farm, offers the following tips to make sure filing a claim goes smoothly:
+If you have to file an insurance claim after an lightning strike, Dick Luedke, a spokesperson for State Farm, offers the following tips to make sure filing a claim goes smoothly:

 - Report a lightning strike to your agent as soon as possible.

 - Keep accurate records of how much you spend repairing or replacing items.